geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 No, it's the same thing.
 I don't know if it's finding bad kernels and crashing.
 It might be something with the driver.

 ##### **Geohot** [[00:40:07](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2407)]
 Got it.
-I mean, the question is like, is beam crashing because like it just beams like doing a lot?
-Or is beam crashing because it occasionally finds a kernel that uses the locals wrong?
+I mean, the question is like, is BEAM crashing because like it just beams like doing a lot?
+Or is BEAM crashing because it occasionally finds a kernel that uses the locals wrong?

 ##### **Wozeparrot** [[00:40:16](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=2416)]
 Yeah, it's hard to tell.